 Colorado Department of Higher Education reports massive data breach

 GRAND JUNCTION, Colo.
-(KKCO) - If you attended a public institution of higher education in Colorado between 2007 and 2020 you may be a victim of a massive data breach.
+(KJCT) - If you attended a public institution of higher education in Colorado between 2007 and 2020, you may be a victim of a massive data breach.

 The Colorado Department of Higher Education (CDHE) reported a massive data breach Friday, impacting a large group of students and educators dating back to 2004.
 According to a release CDHE said it became aware of the cyber security ransomware incident on June 19 that impacted network systems.
 The investigation is ongoing.
 CDHE released a list of people who may have been impacted and will notify individuals once its investigation is completed.